One-Step Model Predictive Path Integral for Manipulator Motion Planning Using Configuration Space Distance Fields: Numerical Simulations

 where $k$ is a small positive coefficient.
 We refer to this update rule as the \emph{linear dynamics} model.
 This setup ensures that, across 100 trials, the linear input between the start and goal consistently leads to collisions with the obstacle.
 In the second scenario, shown in Fig.~\ref{exp2_scene}(Right), both the start and goal configurations are randomly sampled.
 Again, 100 trials are conducted, and for each start–goal pair the linear input defined in Eq.~\ref{linear_dynamic} also results in collisions.

-The results are summarized in Table~\ref{tab:exp2}.
+The results are summarized in Table~\ref{tab:method_comparison}.
 Our method achieves consistently high success rates.
-The path length results indicate that, for the QP method, longer trajectories are more likely to become trapped in local optima.
+The path length results indicate that, for the QP method, shorter trajectories are more likely to become trapped in local optima.
 An example of the QP method being trapped in a local optimum, leading to oscillatory inputs, is illustrated in Fig.~\ref{exp2_franka}.
 In terms of computational efficiency, our approach achieves an average of 776~Hz in Scenario~1 (with 60 obstacles) and 718~Hz in Scenario~2 (with 123 obstacles).
+The remaining failures in Scenario~2 are mainly caused by CDF estimation errors when the robot is in near-obstacle configurations, where it is extremely close to obstacles.
+In such cases, inaccurate distance estimates can lead to unreliable cost evaluation and consequently suboptimal action selection.
+This limitation stems from the current CDF accuracy rather than the sampling framework itself, and improving CDF fidelity and robustness near obstacles is an important direction for future work.
+In addition, some failure cases occur when the start configuration is extremely close to an obstacle, leaving insufficient time for the MPPI sampling distribution to adapt before the first few actions are executed, which can result in early collisions, similar to the 2D case.

 We further compare the computation frequency with the MPPI method from cuRobo \cite{mppi_hz}.
 We do not directly compare our method with the original MPPI in the configuration space, primarily because it is challenging to design a suitable cost function.
-The original MPPI framework is tailored for end-effector tracking, where multiple joint configurations correspond to the same end-effector pose due to the redundancy of the 7-DOF Franka robot.
+The original MPPI framework is tailored for end-effector tracking, where multiple joint configurations correspond to the same end-effector pose due to the redundancy of the 7-DoF Franka robot.
 However, when the terminal cost is defined in the configuration space, the solution becomes unique, which makes it difficult for MPPI to converge.
 Therefore, we only compare the control frequency in this case.
 Specifically, we provide MPPI with the end-effector poses corresponding to the target joint configurations as its input.
-Under this setup, MPPI achieves an average of \textbf{61 Hz} in Scenario1 and \textbf{28 Hz} in Scenario2.
+Under this setup, MPPI achieves an average of \textbf{61 Hz} in Scenario~1 and \textbf{28 Hz} in Scenario~2.
 As the number of obstacles increases, collision-checking time also grows.
 In contrast, \cite{mppi_hz} reported that MPPI can reach up to 500 Hz on an RTX 4090 when the number of obstacles is relatively small.
 Compared to this, our method sustains significantly higher control frequencies while maintaining near-perfect success rates.
+Consequently, the proposed method offers a practical advantage for real-time deployment in cluttered scenes, where both high update rates and high success rates are required.